aydencook03/simulation_engine/README.md

 With all of this in mind, the most fundamental calculations that this engine will be doing is an integration of Newton's second law, the handling of constraints, smoothing of a system of particles to recover a continuum when needed, and evolving some thermodynamic models.
 To ensure the conservation of energy, a [symplectic integrator](https://en.wikipedia.org/wiki/Symplectic_integrator) will be used.
 For the handling of constraints, the [XPBD](https://doi.org/10.1145/2994258.2994272) algorithm will be used, which is a fantastic algorithm and framework for compliant constrained dynamics that can even replace things like Finite Element Analysis using particles.

-### Primary Goals

-- Particles
-    - A dynamical object that has mass and a state (position, velocity, temperature, size).
-    - Additional properties can be attached to a particle to allow for more dynamics (charge, material properties, etc).
-    - Allow kinematic-only particles for things like central gravity bodies, boundary particles, constraint & spring attachments, platforms, etc.
-- Fields
-    - A generic object that can store state, evolve over time, and dynamically interact with coupled particles.
-    - A good api for common functionality of any type of field and boundary condition.
-- Compliant Constraints
-    - An implementation of the XPBD algorithm.
-    - A good api for common functionality of any type of constraint.
-- SPH
-    - Functions and algorithms that separate away the common functionality of SPH-like smoothing.
-- Thermodynamics
-    - A good way to handle generic thermodynamic models and equations of state.

-### Current State & Challenges

-Currently, there are initial implementations of particles, fields, and constraints.

-The primary challenge so far has been abstracting away common functionality of fields and constraints so that the engine can universally support a wide variety of dynamics.

-Another large challenge has been implementing a good thermodynamics model.

-### Project Plan

-Initially I want to make sure there is a strong foundation of code that enables all of the primary goals mentioned.
-A more detailed and task oriented breakdown can be found in the [TODO.md](./TODO.md) file.

 ## References